The Best Gaming Consoles For Your Theater Room Setup

 One more quick thing that I forgot to mention that is not talked about too much is the concept of timbre matching.

-In short, timbre matching is the matching of at least the front 3 speakers ( left, right, and center) so that the sound that is projected is uniform and tonally even.
-They all are from the same manufacturer and line basically.
+In short, timbre matching is the matching of at least the front 3 speakers (left, right, and center) so that the sound that is projected is uniform and tonally even.

 The reason this can be pretty important is that if you bought mismatching speakers for your left, right, and center, one may have a certain sound signature that favors treble, while another might sound bass heavy/muddy — and together this might potentially sound somewhat disjointed.